swkidd/SecureToDo/README.md

 # SecureToDo

-A Secure React Native To Do application featuring date based To Do's and local authentication
+A Secure React Native To Do application featuring date based To Do and local authentication

 This application uses expo-local-authentication to authenticate users
 All data is encrypted and stored locally using react-native-mmkv and expo-secure-store